graphql-dotnet/server/README.md

 setting the `ReadFormOnPost` value to `false`.
 The next major version of GraphQL.NET Server will have this feature disabled by default, enhancing security measures.

+Keep in mind that CORS pre-flight requests are also not executed for GET requests, potentially presenting a security risk.
+However, GraphQL query operations usually do not alter data, and mutations are refused.
+Additionally, the response is not expected to be readable in the browser (unless CORS checks are successful), which helps alleviate this concern.

 ### Excessive `OperationCanceledException`s

 When hosting a WebSockets endpoint, it may be common for clients to simply disconnect rather